The Trouble with Assumptions

 Assumption Three

 The Bible is error-free.
-Contradictions and mistakes cannot be found in the texts making up the scriptures, and every word is in perfect accord with the beliefs and practices contemporary to the interpreter.
-Whether you find yourself living in the period surrounding Israel and Judah's diaspora and captivity, in Luther's German academic halls or in a twenty-first century evangelical congregation, the Bible a priori does not deviate from consistency with our "correct" views.
+Contradictions and mistakes cannot be found in the texts making up the scriptures, and every word is in perfect accord with the beliefs and practices contemporary to the modern interpreter.
+Whether you find yourself living in the period surrounding Israel and Judah's diaspora and captivity, in Luther's German academic halls, or in a twenty-first century evangelical congregation, we assume that the Bible a priori does not deviate from consistency with our "correct" views.
 If there is a whiff of contradiction, anachronism, geographical or historical error, exaggeration or bias, we interpreters must puzzle it out until it fits into place.
 If God appears to change his mind, or punish people for relatively minor offenses, an explanation that best keeps the Bible together as a single-minded, inerrant unit always wins.
 It's why we have books entitled Today's Handbook for Solving Bible Difficulties.

 One example is the gospel resurrection accounts.
 Luke's Jesus is portrayed as commanding the stunned disciples to "...stay in the city until you have been clothed with power from on high” (a reach forward to Luke's second volume, Acts), while Matthew's Jesus reminds the two Marys that he would see them in Galilee, where they later meet to receive a commission as apostles.
 John's gospel includes both traditions and Mark sides with Matthew.
-The fact that Matthew jumps to Galilee in order to maintain his mountaintop symbolism should tell us that reading with a binary inerrant / errant mindset may not always fit the texts we have.
+The fact that Matthew jumps to Galilee in order to maintain his mountaintop symbolism should tell us that reading with a binary inerrant / errant mindset does not always fit the text.

 Assumption Four

-Because we bring many subtle, detailed assumptions to the texts of the Bible, some diligence is called for.
 There are underlying rhetorical structures many of us have never heard of, but should have a tremendous impact on interpretation.
 Simply knowing a bit of Greco-Roman rhetoric or letter-writing conventions can help us avoid misinterpreting a text because our unexamined, unconscious assumptions will lead us to a biased and possibly wrong certainty about a text's meaning and application.

 Taking a deeper look at our assumptions frees the text to speak for itself and encourages us to look at other reasonable, coherent and possibly superior interpretations.
 Historians and others who study ancient texts like those in the Bible live in probabilities and plausibilities, not certainties, and perhaps we would do well to write our certainties in pencil with a good supply of erasers handy.